Personal and Dependency Exemptions

 2015 | $4,000 |

-Starting in 2018, under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, the personal exemption is eliminated.
-However, the standard deduction is nearly doubled, the child tax credit is doubled, with up to $1400 being refundable, and a $500 credit can be claimed for some dependents who do not qualify for the child tax credit.
+The Tax Cuts and Jobs Act eliminated the personal exemption for tax years 2018-2025.
+However, the standard deduction was nearly doubled, the child tax credit was doubled, with up to $1400 being refundable, and a $500 credit can be claimed for some dependents who do not qualify for the child tax credit.

 The Tax Effects of a Higher Standard Deduction and No Personal Exemptions